trae410/pic-some/README.md

 ## About Pic-some

-Pic some is taken from the [Become a professional React developer](https://scrimba.com/g/greact) course on [Scrimba](https://scrimba.com/).
+Pic-some is taken from the [Become a professional React developer](https://scrimba.com/g/greact) course on [Scrimba](https://scrimba.com/).

 The code here may differs a fair amount from the original code in the course as I challenged myself to create this app without looking at the React code in the course.
 Since Bob is such a great teacher, once I copied the CSS and course folder structure I was able to write everything else from scratch.
 I also added some additional functionality.